Fundamental vs Technical Analysis

 Long-term investors need:

-“I need both to make good trades” Depends on your timeframe.
+Depends on your timeframe.
 For day trades, FA adds little.
+For multi-month positions, FA selects the asset and TA only times the entry.

 Clarity comes from choosing the right tool for the right job.